-- 8. 4-H members are recommended to wear white blouse or shirt (polo or button down) and white or black pants. - 9.
-New in 2024!
-Rate of Gain Class for 4-H Dairy Wethers in a Market division.
+9. Rate of Gain Class for 4-H Dairy Wethers in a Market division.
 Each wether weighed in at the spring tag day will be eligible for consideration in the "Rate of Gain" contest.
 Calculations will be made from the Tag Day weight and show weight for determining the best rate of gain on the dairy wethers.

-Animal Description • Must be a dairy goat breed or less than 50% meat breed cross Animal Identification Registered: Breed Registry Tattoo with matching papers Unregistered: Tattoo that is part of the scrapie program or RFID tag Additional State Fair Requirement: DNA Hair Sample EXAMPLE 20 4H 23201 (1) 20 4H 23201 Show Bill Divided by breed and divided by age Kid: born in current year prior to May 15th Yearling: born between September 1 and December 31 of the prior year Producing Doe: born before September 1 of the prior year Dry Producing Doe: born before September 1 of the prior year.
+Dairy Goat I Does Division Animal Description • Must be a dairy goat breed or less than 50% meat breed cross Animal Identification Registered: Breed Registry Tattoo with matching papers Unregistered: Tattoo that is part of the scrapie program or RFID tag Additional State Fair Requirement: DNA Hair Sample •••••••••••••••••••••••••••••••••••••• Show Bill Divided by breed and divided by age Kid: born in current year prior to May 15th Yearling: born between September 1 and December 31 of the prior year Producing Doe: born before September 1 of the prior year Dry Producing Doe: born before September 1 of the prior year.